maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2020legalbert.md

   - Concerning the optimal number of (further) pre-training steps of Legal-BERT-FP (100k vs 500k):
     - The results are very similarr for EURLEX57K, while it seems that fewer pre-training steps (100k) gives better results for ECHR-CASES and CONTRACTS-NER (except for the *contract header* subset).
   - Concerning the most performant model on legal tasks:
+    - For language modeling (LM):
-    - When evaluated on language modeling, a LEGAL-BERT variant always leads to lower perplexities (ppl) than both BERT-BASE and BERT-BASE tuned (for all three datasets).
+      - A LEGAL-BERT variant always leads to lower perplexities (ppl) than both BERT-BASE and BERT-BASE tuned (for all three datasets).
+      - LEGAL-BERT-FP and LEGAL-BERT-SC have similar perplexities than all other models (except for CONTRACTS-NER where SC is better).
     - For text classification on EURLEX57K:
-      - BERT-BASE is far less performant (by ~.8-7.9% F1).
+      - BERT-BASE is far less performant (by ~0.8-7.9% F1).
       - BERT-BASE fine-tuned performs as good as LEGAL-BERT-FP and LEGAL-BERT-SC (0.1-0.2% F1 difference).
       - LEGAL-BERT-SMALL is slightly less performant than LEGAL-BERT-FP and LEGAL-BERT-SC (by 0.2-0.9% F1).
     - For text classification on ECHR-CASES:
       - For multi-label classification, LEGAL-BERT-SC performs best among all other models (then comes LEGAL-BERT-FP (-0.6% F1), LEGAL-BERT-SMALL (-1.0% F1), BERT-BASE finetuned (-2.5% F1) and BERT-BASE (-3.4% F1).
       - For binary classification, LEGAL-BERT-SC performs best while all other models perform equally.
     - For NER on CONTRACTS-NER:
-      -
+      - The resuls are highly dependent on the subset concerned, there is no clear winner.